slowernews/wisdom-tldr/README.md

 > *'Só há consensos no 1º e no ultimo minuto de algo.'*

-CHALLENGE: Most criticism is envy but beware of blindspots.
+CHALLENGE: most criticism is envy but beware of blindspots.

 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*